-Growing up in New Orleans, Penny was aware that she lived in a unique place.
-That city and its culture enhanced her love of things quirky, obscure and odd.
-She spent her childhood constructing shoebox villages, populating them with little people and big lives.
+Growing up in New Orleans, I knew that I lived in a unique place.
+That city and its culture enhanced my love of things quirky, obscure and odd.
+I spent my childhood constructing shoebox villages, populating them with little people and big lives.

-In 2006 after the graduation of her daughter from high school, Penny enrolled in a painting course with Todd Lowery at Drury University and the planets aligned.
+In 2006 after the graduation of my daughter from high school, I enrolled in a painting course with Todd Lowery at Drury University and the planets aligned.
 Vibrant, squishy tubes of paint and buckets of brushes became the keys that unlocked the doors of creativity.

 My influences include: the Fauvists, Georgia O'Keeffe, Emily Carr, Wolf Kahn, David Hockney, Helen Frankenthaler, Paul Cezanne, The Group of Seven, Walter Anderson, Josef Frank and Jane Troup.